ddieruf/dotnet-pipelines/scripts/tasks/push-to-cf/README.md

 The task has the following steps:
 - validate that all values were correctly provided
-- install the needed cli's cf and artifactory
+- install the needed cli's
+- retrieve the src artifact
-- download and extract the src archive from artifactory
+- extract the artifact
 - login in to cloud foundry and target the desired org & space
 - run cf push --no-start to push the app but not start it
 - run cf start to start the app about bind the route